 Everyone wants to make entrepreneurship look easy “if you work hard you can do it” wrong.
-Of course you should absolutely 100% be working hard at your own craft but don't be afraid to fail or if things aren’t the “entrepreneur dream” you expected.
+Of course, you should absolutely 100% be working hard at your own craft but don't be afraid to fail or if things aren’t the “entrepreneur dream” you expected.
 This one for me has been especially hard to get comfortable with.
-Why? starting from 0 is SCARY and it’ll take a while for people to “take you serious” (much more difficult when you’re 5’2 and look 12) but carry yourself as you would in your corporate job and people will see the professional you are (aka let your office bi***eness shine)
+Why? starting from 0 is SCARY and it’ll take a while for people to “take you serious” (much more difficult when you’re 5’2 and look 12) but carry yourself as you would in your corporate job and people will see the professional you are.

-Being an an entrepreneur isn’t just about saying it.
-Everything that goes in the background is all you (+bae) and that means handling paper work, legal matters and a thousand other things that aren’t all that “fun” and that is okay, we can deal, amiright?
+Being an entrepreneur isn’t just about saying it.
+Everything that goes in the background is all you (+bae) and that means handling paperwork, legal matters, and a thousand other things that aren’t all that “fun” and that is okay, we can deal, amiright?

 Final point of my rant.
 If you don’t take yourself seriously no one will.
 That is.
 Pick up calls, answer emails, do your business right and handle things like the #boss you are and want to be.